Hands up if you could do with being more self-disciplined with your studying?

 - What helps you be super productive and effective?
 E.g. good study snacks, new stationery, a clear desk?

-Click below to download your workbook where you can fill out these answers then create a poster reminding you of what you need to be your best study-self.
+Sign up to the resource library below to grab your workbook where you can fill out these answers then create a poster reminding you of what you need to be your best study-self.

 2. Work with your study preferences to set yourself up for success